FireWalkerX/fault_tolerant_router/README.md

 ## Usage

+1. Configure your router interfaces as usual but **don't** set any default route.

-1. Save an example configuration file in /etc/fault_tolerant_router.conf (use the --config option to set another location):
+2. Save an example configuration file in /etc/fault_tolerant_router.conf (use the --config option to set another location):
 `$ fault_tolerant_router generate_config`

-2. Edit /etc/fault_tolerant_router.conf
+3. Edit /etc/fault_tolerant_router.conf

-3. _(Optional)_ Demo how the daemon works, useful if it's the first time you see it:
+4. _(Optional)_ Demo how the daemon works, useful if it's the first time you see it:
 `$ fault_tolerant_router --demo monitor`

-4. Generate iptables rules and integrate them with your existing ones:
+5. Generate iptables rules and integrate them with your existing ones:
 `$ fault_tolerant_router generate_iptables`

-5. _(Optional)_ Test email notification, to be sure SMTP parameters are correct and the administrator will get notifications:
+6. _(Optional)_ Test email notification, to be sure SMTP parameters are correct and the administrator will get notifications:
 `$ fault_tolerant_router email_test`

-6. Run the daemon:
+7. Run the daemon:
 `$ fault_tolerant_router monitor`
 Previous command will actually run Fault Tolerant Router in foreground.
 To run it in background you should use your Linux distribution specific method to start it as a system service.
 See for example [start-stop-daemon](http://manned.org/start-stop-daemon).
 If you want a quick and dirty way to run the program in background, just add an ampersand at the end of the command line: